 Build the header from 2×6 beams and 1/2″ plywood.
-Cut the beams at 63″.
+Cut the beams at 63″ (ignore the 60″ in the diagram, which is wrong).
 Fit the plywood between the beams.
 Drill pilot holes through the beams and insert 2 1/2″ screws, on both sides of the header.

 Build the back wall from 2×4 lumber, using the information from the plans and following the techniques described above.

 Fit the front and the back walls to the floor of the barn shed.
 Align the edges with attention and make sure the corners are square.
 Drill pilot holes and lock the adjacent walls together with 2 1/2″ screws.
 In addition, connect the double plates together with 2 1/2″ screws.